coman-06/lisp-interpreter-python/README.md

 # Lisp Interpreter in Python

-A small interpreter for a Lisp dialect, written in Python.
 Reads Lisp source, tokenises it, parses it into nested expressions, and evaluates them.

 ## What it supports